 The canonical link element lets the search engine know the order of importance of each of those entries.
-“This one,” it tells the search engine, “rather than that one or those ones.”
+“This one,” it tells the search engine, “rather than that one.”
 Each entry will still be indexed into the vast trove of information gathered by the crawler, but the one the search engine defers to when revealing the listing to the searching public is one of your choosing.

 The search engine then perceives the remaining indexed pages as part of a cohesive group, rather than individual entries.
 This grants the site a higher ranking because the results aren’t being split between the duplicate copies.

 The primary benefits of properly using canonical links are derived from the direction of traffic flow across URLs with similar content and improving the reliability of the data gathered from your website analytics.

 Although search engines are reluctant to give out the exact details of how their algorithms work, improperly categorized duplicate content is known to negatively impact the ratings assigned to a website and have the potential to spur a direct punishment if they believe you are intentionally attempting to mislead the crawler to draw in more traffic.